PrusaOwners/prusaowners/Bed_Leveling_without_Wave_Springs.md

 TBC

+### Using g81_relative script

+You can also use https://pcboy.github.io/g81_relative/ to convert the absolute values to relative ones.
+Simply paste the values you get from the g81 command in Octoprint in the first text area and you'll get relative values in the bottom text area.

 ## Firmware Tweak

 In order to make the output be center-relative, without changing the actual compensation algorithm, I simply made the terminal output center-relative, without touching anything else.